zoeesilcock/handmade-zig/README.md

 Graphical assets are not included as they are not created by me.
 They need to be added to the `data/` directory manually.
 We currently expect the `test`, `test2`, and `test3` directories of assets found in this location of the pre-order data: `handmade_hero_legacy_art.zip/early_data`.

 ### Packing the assets
 The asset files need to be packed using the asset packer before running the game.
+The current version of the asset builder doesn't produce files compatible with the game anymore since we made it compatible with asset files created by Casey.
 ```
 zig build build-assets
 ```